 When was the last time you received a really compelling business communication?
-Considering the volume of email, letters, instant messages, and more that compete for our attention every day, it’s not surprising that your customers may miss an important message from you.
+Consider the volume of email, letters, instant messages, and more that compete for our attention every day.
+It’s not surprising that your customers may miss an important message from you.

 1. How do you begin the letter or email?

 |Do your letters start by focusing on your company’s strengths, brand promise, or recent accomplishments?

 2. What’s the tone?

 3. How much background information do you provide?

 |Do you go straight to the purpose of your message?

 4. What do you say about taking action?

 |Do you include a call to action within main paragraphs?